 If you need help with your own case, please send us an email describing your situation based on the questions here: Questionsforselfhelp.

-If you live in London we will invite you to one of our self-help meetings for mothers/primary carers.
+We hold regular self-help meetings for mothers/primary carers.
 These meetings are based on collective self-help.
 We each explain what we and our children are facing, and what we have been doing about it.
-We are not lawyers and we won’t be able to represent you, but the organisations at the Centre and the mothers who come to these meetings have a lot of experience and we will all be able to make suggestions about what you, your friends and family can do, and what other support is available.
+We are not lawyers and we won’t be able to represent you, but the organisations at the Crossroads Women’s Centre where we are based and the mothers who come to these meetings have a lot of experience and we will all be able to make suggestions about what you, your friends and family can do, and what other support is available.
 By pooling experiences among all of us we are stronger and more able to help each other.

 Because a number of women come, we cannot spend all the time discussing any one case.
 If you send us the answers to the questions before the meeting we can be better prepared.